Stereophonics: Kind and Oochya! (2019–2024)

-Originally intending to release another greatest hits album, he band announced their twelfth album, Oochya! on 6 September 2021.
-It became their eighth number-one album, putting them level with Oasis, R.E.M. and Taylor Swift for the most UK number-one albums ever.
+Originally intending to release another greatest hits album, the band announced their twelfth album, Oochya! on 6 September 2021.
+It became their eighth number-one album.
+The band was due to play two gigs in December 2021, at Principality Stadium in Cardiff.
+However, these were postponed due to the omicron variant of COVID-19 spreading in Wales.

-On 18 June 2022, the second of the band's two concerts at the Principality Stadium in Cardiff, was broadcast live on BBC One Wales and BBC Two, with special guest Sir Tom Jones.
+On 18 June 2022, the postponed concerts took place at the Principality Stadium, and was broadcast live on BBC One Wales and BBC Two, with special guest Sir Tom Jones.